EPISTEMOLOGY IN QUESTION

 I have always suspected that anyone with real feeling couldn't accept Ayn Rand's virtue of selfishness brouhaha for any lengthy period of time.
 Therefore, I was quite pleased to see REASON publish Professor Geis' thoughtful article which called for penalties for obesity.
 However, I believe that Professor Geis neglected the most important reason for such penalties.
 As everyone knows, every ounce someone ate which he didn't need, that person is taking away an ounce of food from a starving person.
 Remember—"to each according to his caloric requirements."
 When people are starving, there are no rights.

-Having been a psychotherapist and marriage counsellor for a number of Objectivists and Libertarians, I have long been concerned by the difficulty these usually very bright, very gifted individuals have had in seeking out therapy and, as well, in remaining in therapy long enough to accomplish their goals.
+Having been a psychotherapist and marriage counselor for a number of Objectivists and Libertarians, I have long been concerned by the difficulty these usually very bright, very gifted individuals have had in seeking out therapy and, as well, in remaining in therapy long enough to accomplish their goals.

 Part of the initial problem is undoubtedly the fear of the heavy liberal bias of most therapists and the difficulty in finding a therapist with a similar philosophical orientation.
 However, having supervised many different therapists, I do think that however liberal or leftist most therapists indeed are a good therapist can work successfully with someone of completely opposite political or philosophical views, and I therefore think that too many times this problem is used as an excuse to avoid the demands of therapy itself.